malus-brandywine/sel4bench-task-04.04.2022/Report.April.2022.md

 </br>

-   - Armv8-A
+##### 2.2 Armv8-A

 The mentioned "every 8-th" pattern was not found here.
 On the contrary, every 8-th sample was few cycles less then neighbouring ones.</br>

 "Tail pattern": 2 - 3 tailing samples were considerably higher than others for both MCS and non-MCS kernels.
-Further experiments showed that the increased tailing samples don't depend on number of measured samples, the "tail" always takes place.
+Further experiments showed that the increased tailing samples didn't depend on number of measured samples, the "tail" always took place.</br>

 "Head pattern".
-We see up to 4 first increased measurements for MCS kernel, but it happened in 2 cases: 1st and 9th runs out of 10.
-As for non-MCS kernels there are always 21-23 first increased measurements take place before the process stabilizes.
+We see up to 4 first increased measurements for MCS kernel, but it happened in 2 casesout of 10: 1st and 9th.
+As for non-MCS kernels, there are always 21-23 first increased measurements take place before the process stabilizes.

 Example of a measurement for MCS kernel.
 Run #1 on tx1a (file tx1a-mcs-old-1.log)